etran04/FollowMeAudio/README.md

 My solution is to delete the 'Derived Data' project in the folder, and do a fresh clean build, then compile.

-DISCLAIMER
+TO DO LIST
 ---------

-Still a work in progress.
-Would love to figure out some way of smoothing RSSI value out to have a seamless audio control functionality.
+- Implement Levenberg-Marquardt to smooth out RSSI values for volume control based on actual distance